Yasimcd/profile/README.md

 # 💫 About Me:
-🌱 I’m currently learning HTML and CSS<br>💬 Ask me about Python, Aviation<br>⚡ Fun fact: I was raised in the Caribbean <br>     but I also lived in Alaska for 12 years
+🌱 I’m currently learning Software Development - Data Analytics Concentration<br>💬 Ask me about Python, Aviation<br>⚡ Fun fact: I was raised in the Caribbean <br>     but I also lived in Alaska for 12 years

 ## 🌐 Socials: